Director Cheatle Resigns And State Police Testimony

 Yes, sir.

-Exposing the coverage of the window of the entire roof.
+Okay, exposing the coverage of the window of the entire roof.

-Are you aware that local law enforcement and secret service had full access to that building in that room?
+Are you aware that local law enforcement and Secret Service had full access to that building in that room?

 My understanding is that they did.